By: Marilyn L. Davis

 When you cooperate with counselors, doctors, sponsors, and accountability partners, you can authentically state that you have tried all of the suggestions.
 When you do not cooperate, aren’t you going to wonder if your outcomes might have been different if you did?

-It is our strengths and talents that help us bridge between our addiction and our recovery.
+It is our strengths and talents that help us put down our drugs and alcohol just like the strawberries.
+So today,

-- Let today be the day that you go from despair to decisions to change.
+- Go from despair to decisions to change

 If You Need Detox or Treatment